 The world’s first LED was red in color and invented over 50 years ago in 1962 by 33 yo General Electric employee Nick Holonyak, Jr.

 By the early 1970s, we had figured out how to make green LEDs, and by combining them with the original red ones meant we were able to make yellow.
-Now, in case you’re casting your mind back to kindergarten paint classes right now and thinking “red + green = yellow” doesn’t sound right, remember that mixing light doesn’t work the same way as mixing colors does.
+Now, in case you’re casting your mind back to kindergarten paint classes right now and thinking “red + green = yellow” doesn’t sound right, remember that mixing light doesn’t work the same way as mixing paint does.
 See below.

 It wasn’t until 1994 that Shuji Nakamura used Gallium Nitride to make the world’s first blue LED.
-By combining red, green, AND blue we were able to generate a LED light that looks white to our human eyes.
+By combining red, green, AND blue we were able to generate a LED light that looks white to our human eyes (see the RGB diagram above).

-Philips was the first company to produce LEDs with the Edison screw fitting in 2009, which means that even if you had the oldest LED screw light in the world, it’d be barely a decade old at this point.
+Philips was the first company to produce LEDs with the Edison screw fitting in 2009, which means that even if you had the oldest LED screw light in the world, it’s not even 15 years old!

 Like most technologies, when they first came out LEDs were pretty lousy in terms of cost and efficiency – but they’ve come a loooong way since, as the chart below illustrates.

 So how is all this relevant to today’s purple grow lights?
 Glad you asked.
 In the remainder of this article we we will cover the 3 Key Reasons Why We think You Should Avoid Purple Grow Lights

 Reason 1 – The Economics Of Purple Grow Lights Don’t Make Sense For At Home Growers

 Early manufacturers of LED grow lights recognized that they could essentially ‘construct’ any light recipe they wanted using specific combinations of LEDs, and given that 1) they didn’t know as much about plant health as we do today, and 2) LEDs were expensive and not that efficient at the time, they opted to leave out all of the 'non-essential' frequencies of light and focus on delivering only those frequencies that were absolutely critical to plant growth.
 And hey – we get it.
 Once upon a time, this was a very sensible approach.